 Firstly, not everyone in America believes that animal testing is wrong.
 However, more and more people are changing their minds.
 One 2018 survey found that roughly 47 percent of the population approved of the practice, down from 65 percent in 2001.

 Proponents, including scientists and researchers, believe that animal testing is necessary for the development of essential treatments and that ethical guidelines are followed strictly in this country.
 However, opposition to animal testing continues to rise.
-Supporters of the practice square the blame for the demise in public opinion largely on the secretive nature of labs, which has played into the hands of animal rights activists, who see the lack of transparency as necessarily sinister.
+Supporters of animal testing square the blame for the demise in public opinion largely on the secretive nature of labs, which has played into the hands of animal rights activists, who see the lack of transparency as necessarily sinister.

 In addition, more research is coming to the fore regarding the limitations of animal testing.
 One recent study found that animal testing was particularly bad at predicting toxicity in humans taking novel drugs.
 In fact, out of 93 serious adverse outcomes in humans during final-stage drug testing in one study, only 19 percent were identified in preclinical animal studies.
 So, we’re putting animals through these tests, only to find out that they weren’t that useful in the first place.